Table of Contents

 People with dry eye may not heal as quickly after LASIK, and the surgery can make some dry eye symptoms worse.

-Since LASIK involves shearing off a portion of the cornea, those with thin corneas may also need to avoid this surgery.
+Since LASIK eye surgery involves shearing off a portion of the cornea, those with thin corneas may also need to avoid this surgery.
 They may not have enough tissue to allow surgeons to perform the procedure properly.
 Similarly, people with significant vision loss may require the removal of a great deal of tissue to amend the deficiency.
 A surgeon may not be able to remove enough tissue, which would result in an improvement in vision but not a correction of the entire problem.
 Removing too much tissue could also leave the cornea thin and vulnerable, which may not be ideal for health in later life.

 People with vision corrections that change often may also be poor candidates for surgery.
 The American Academy of Ophthalmology reports that most vision corrections stabilize by the time people reach their mid-20s, but some people have prescriptions that shift later in life.